WebOrigami/docs/src/eg/intro.md

 - the functions exported by JavaScript modules in the current folder
 - functions built into `eg`

-In this case, "sample.txt" is a text file, so `eg` reads that file from the current folder, and the contents become the result of the expression. `eg` then renders that result to the console.
+In this case, "sample.txt" is the name of a file, so `eg`reads that file from the current folder, and the contents become the result of the expression.`eg` then renders that result to the console.

 At this basic level, `eg` is effectively a tool for displaying files like the Unix `cat` command.
-But it can do more interesting things.

 ## Invoke a function